 Cyber security for small businesses has different priorities and levels of risk compared to others.
-As a small business, you are less likely to be adequately protected, and more likely to be targeted for this reason.
-Depending on what industry you’re in can also affect your likelihood of a cyber incident.
+As a small business, you’re less likely to be adequately protected, and, for this reason, more likely to be targeted.
+Depending on what industry you’re in can also affect your small business network security.

-Businesses in the health industry were hardest hit by data breaches this year, out of a total 242 reported breaches.
+Businesses in the health industry have been the hardest hit by data breaches this year, with a total 203 reported breaches in the first two quarters.
 Nearly half of these breaches were caused by a malicious attack, possibly due to insufficient cyber security precautions.
-These numbers show that anyone can be a victim of an attack, and there is no reason to think it may not happen to you.
+These numbers show that anyone can be a victim of an attack, and there is no reason to think it won’t happen to you.

 What is a data breach?

 A data breach is an incident involving unauthorised access of data, usually by an individual.
 Data breaches can be accidental and unintended, or intentionally malicious.
 Accidental data breaches usually come down to human error, such as sending a sensitive email to the wrong recipient.
-Through vigilance and employee education, you can prevent or at least minimise these incidents.
+Through vigilance and employee education, you can prevent ― or at least minimise ― these incidents.
 A malicious data breach looks like a hacker gaining access to sensitive data for financial or personal gain.
-These type of incidents require cyber security measures to prevent.
+To prevent these type of incidents, cyber security measures must be implemented.

 Understanding terminology and context of cyber security terms plays a critical role in protecting your business.
 In order to identify risks, vulnerabilities and attacks, you have to know what they look like.

 What are different types of cyber attack?